splashkit/the-programmers-field-guide/docs/part-0/01-abstraction/1-concepts.md

     join together the machine code from your program, with other machine code you have used from the programming libraries.
 This then outputs an executable program.

+At the end of this process you have an executable that you can run on the computer.

 #### Programming with a Third Generation Language